Why are so many people choosing to live in Adelaide and South Australia? Here are 25 reasons why it could be a great move for you too.

 By plane, you can reach cities such as Sydney, Perth, Melbourne, Alice Springs, Auckland and Brisbane; it’s also easy to visit New Zealand, Hong Kong, Dubai, Singapore and Kuala Lumpur.

 Adelaide and the surrounding suburbs offer the perfect opportunity to raise a family.
 You can be close enough to the hustle and bustle, yet far enough away to escape to nature.
 There are plenty of schools around, and the outdoor lifestyle brings a chance to nurture a love of physical activity and nature, no matter how young or old.
 What more could you want for your life and your family?
+Make sure to visit our essential guide for moving to Australia to start your new life in Australia.

 As much as Adelaide is a busy city, there are always pockets of calm and stillness around the area.
 Whether you choose to relax with a book in the State Library, or while away an hour in a quieter café, you’re sure to find space to relax.
 On sunny days, you can even take your books and lie by Pridham Hall’s City West Pool, where you might want to put your book down occasionally and enjoy a quick swim to cool off.